JanSuran03/tornado/README.md

 A Clojure library designed to generate CSS using [hiccup-like](https://github.com/weavejester/hiccup) data structures with focus on simplicity.

-Every feature in this library should work properly, but it is still very new, there is not every features that CSS offers but as the time passes, more new features will be added.
+Every feature in this library should work properly, but it is still very new, there are not all features that CSS offers (but very most of them for common usage are included).
+As the time passes, more new features will be added.

 The Tornado library is not designed to work in ClojureScript.

 ## Usage

-If you are familiar with [garden](https://github.com/noprompt/garden), this library has similar syntax.
+If you are familiar with [garden](https://github.com/noprompt/garden), you should not have any problems with switching to Tornado.

 First, you have to create a list of hiccup-like CSS structure that will be compiled.
 Require a namespace ***tornado.core***, where you have available ***everything useful in this library***.
 Define some example CSS like below and run it with a function "repl-css":